Lund2005/simple_todo_app/README.md

   - fix adding bar lagging when keyboard appears
   - fix gap when deleting task
   - box shadow when reordering tasks
-- auto delete task after they have been finished for a certain time

 ## References
 This project is based on several tutorials in order to start into flutter development.
 Check out the following references: